intel/neural-speed/docs/fused_attention.md

 > ✅: Supported; 🚧: WIP

 ### Limitations
-Currently the fused attention is only enabled when compiling the llm runtime with GCC11+.
+Currently the fused attention is only enabled when compiling the Neural Speed with GCC11+.

 ## Tips for parallelism
 Thanks to the mathematical nature of attention, one can simply parallel the whole kv-cache operations and fused attention on commonly-parallelizable dimensions.
 Just pass each part to every KV-cache operations (and merge them together if needed).